 |Overseas Travel Cover||n/a|

-Time Limited Cover: Animal Friends sells four Time Limited pet insurance products to cover vet bills for injuries and illnesses for up to one year per condition.
+Animal Friends sells three Time Limited pet insurance products that cover vet bills for injuries and illnesses for up to one year per condition.
 Cover ranges from £500 up to £4,000 of vet bills (per condition, for up to one year of cover).
 The annual policy limits (which you'll notice are higher) enable you to claim on multiple conditions within the same year.

-It's very important to note a significant limitation of all Time Limited pet insurance—bilateral conditions start the 12-month clock ticking for BOTH sides of the body.
+Time Limited pet insurance policies have a significant limitation—bilateral conditions start the 12-month clock ticking for BOTH sides of the body.
 For example, if your pet has an ear infection in the left year, you only have one year to claim for ear infections on BOTH ears.
 After a year is up, you will not be reimbursed for ear infections again, in either ear.

-Max Benefit Cover: Animal Friends offers three levels of Maximum Benefit pet insurance cover, with your choice of per condition limit of £1,000, £2,000 or £4,000.
-You're able to claim this amount for a given condition over the course of your pet's life (so long as the policy remains in force)—there is no time limit after which you cannot claim for reimbursement.
+Animal Friends offers three levels of Maximum Benefit pet insurance cover, with £1,000, £2,000 or £4,000 of cover per condition.
+You're able to claim this amount for a condition over the course of your pet's life (so long as the policy remains in force)—there is no time limit.

-Like with a Time Limited policy, it's important to be aware of the concept of bilateral conditions.
-For example, let's say you have the £1,000 max benefit policy and your pet has a complicated ear infection requiring multiple trips to the vet and prescriptions, costing £150 in total.
-This ear infection depletes your "ear infection pot" by £150, leaving you with £850 for future ear conditions.
-As your pet has two ears, ear infections are considered a bilateral condition and this remaining £850 is the amount available for treatment of both ears.
-An ear infection in the other ear would further reduce the £850.
+Max Benefit policies have the same bilateral condition limitation.
+For example, let's say you have the £1,000 max benefit policy and your pet has a complicated ear infection requiring multiple trips to the vet and prescription meds, costing £450 in total.
+This ear infection depletes your "ear infection pot" (aka "otitis") by £450, leaving you with £550 for all future ear conditions.
+As your pet has two ears, ear infections are considered a bilateral condition and this remaining £550 is the amount available for treatment of both ears.

 |Policy Name:||Max Value Limits||Max Plus Limits||Max Extra Limits|